anwagger/Hilbert_K_Voronoi/README.md

 ## Partition Tree

-Allows the software to quickly determine which cell a point is in
+Allows the software to quickly determine which cell a point is in.

+The partition tree data structure stores information regarding which cell a point could potentially be in, with the maximum amount of potential cells being 3 (might be 4?).
+We can't use a data structure like a trapezoid map due to the convex nature of voronoi cells, which can't be decomposed into trapezoids and triangles like regular euclidean cells can.
+The partition tree searches for what point a cell may be in by asking a series of x and y questions about the point we are trying to locate, and each question shrinks the bounding box of the point in half until the bounding box only overlaps with 3 other cell's boxes.

 ## Hilbertroids